jimkyndemeyer/js-graphql-language-service/README.md

 # JS GraphQL Language Service

+**This repo is no longer maintained.
+It was made obsolete by the release of js-graphql-intellij-plugin 2.0**

 A Node.js powered language service that provides a GraphQL language API on top of [codemirror-graphql](https://github.com/graphql/codemirror-graphql) and [graphql-js](https://github.com/graphql/graphql-js).

-It provides various GraphQL language features in [js-graphql-intellij-plugin](https://github.com/jimkyndemeyer/js-graphql-intellij-plugin) for IntelliJ IDEA and WebStorm, including:
+It provided various GraphQL language features in [js-graphql-intellij-plugin](https://github.com/jimkyndemeyer/js-graphql-intellij-plugin) 1.x for IntelliJ IDEA and WebStorm, but was replaced with a Java-based native implementaton in 2.0.

+Features:

 - Schema-aware completion and error highlighting
 - Syntax highlighting